sbb/tidy-data-course-project/Codebook.md

 ### Study design

 For this data analysis, there wasn't much in the way of study design.
-The original data were provided in a series of files
+The original data were provided in a collection of files, separated into training and test groups.
+The analysis performed by this project involved combining the data from the corresponding files in the test and training groups, selecting only the means and standard devation columns, attaching the corresponding data from the activity files and fro the subject files, and then computing the mean of each column grouped by the activity & subject.